Opiskull/Blog/content/post/new-docker-server.md

 # Kubernetes with Docker
 At first I tried to setup Kubernetes since many large cloud platforms (Azure, Amazon...) are embracing Kubernetes.
 I got it work after my 3rd try.
 Kubernetes is rather complex :( although there exists well written documentation it is still a little challenge to set it up correctly.
-So after I got it to work I tried to setup Teamspeak as my first container.
+So after I got it to work I tried to setup TeamSpeak as my first container.

-I searched for an Kubernetes image of Teamspeak, but found none.
+I searched for an Kubernetes image of TeamSpeak, but found none.
 Next I tried to write my own Kubernetes file/image...
 I tried to build it from scratch but really failed badly.

 After this I finally understood that I tried to do too much at once.
 I don't need the complexity of Kubernetes since I only got one server.
 Kubernetes doesn't really make sense on one server.